What You Can Do

 What photos are most effective in conveying the message?
 Study here.

 Post a cute photo on social media to get the animals are not food connection, like a hen caring for a kitten with the quote “this is where Mother Hen” came from because of the incredible love hens have for others. www.thedodo.com is a great source for cute photos.

 Shop on Amazon?
 Dedicate a portion of your purchases.
 Visit Smile.Amazon.com – then search for and select Compassion Over Killing as your charity of choice.
 Shop at a Kroger brand store?
 Get a frequent shopper card, register it, and select your local Humane Society to receive a donation.

-Boycott Unilever brands who are trying to stop vegan start up companies & Ezekiel 4:9 bread who supports meat producers.
+Boycott brands who are anti-vegan like Ezekiel 4:9 bread who supports meat producers.

 Barnivore.com can tell you if fish bladders, egg or milk was used in the wine or beer making process.
 Wines that are NOT vegan friendly are Barefoot, Beringer, Cupcake, Fetzer, Franzia, Naked Grape, Oak Leaf, Rex Goliath (rooster on label), Turning Leaf, Winking Owl (Aldi), Woodbridge.
 Some widely available brands that ARE vegan suitable are Sutter Home’s Chenin Blanc, Riesling, or Gewurztraminer ONLY or Kendall-Jackson Rose, Pinot Noir and Zinfandel.
 ALL wines from these brands are, too: Corbett Canyon, White Truck are vegan friendly.

 Ensure your donations help the GREATEST number of animals.
 For every 1 dog or cat killed in a shelter, about 3400 farmed animals are confined and killed, yet 80% of donations go to shelters.